muchaeljohn739337-cloud/advancia-platform-backup/RATE_LIMITING_GUIDE.md

 ## 🎯 When to Use Each Algorithm

-### Use Token Bucket When:
+### Use Token Bucket When

 -   ✅ Handling API endpoints
 -   ✅ File uploads/downloads
 -   ✅ Batch operations
 -   ✅ User-facing features
 -   ✅ Need to allow occasional bursts

 **Examples:**